etiennestuder/gradle-rocker-plugin/README.md

 # Changelog

-+ 0.2 - New DSL, more rocker configuration options, support for Gradle build cache
++ 0.2 - New DSL, more Rocker configuration options, support for Gradle build cache
 + 0.1 - Initial version

 # Feedback and Contributions